mihaigalos/miniboot/README.md

 # Storing the application in the external EEPROM

-To write an application to the I2C EEPROM memory, one can use a USB to UART bridge.
+To write an application to the I2C EEPROM memory (so it can be later flashed by miniboot), one can use a USB to UART bridge.

 ## Prepare the UART to I2C Bridge